kyma-project/api-gateway/docs/user/tutorials/01-60-security/01-62-set-up-idp.md

 ### Configure role-based access to identities provided by your OIDC server

-Including the JWT token in the call to the API server, enables the API server to validate and extract the associated identity from the **username** and **group** claims of the JWT token.
+Including the JWT token in the call to the API server enables the API server to validate and extract the associated identity from the **username** and **group** claims of the JWT token.

 Now, define which individuals or groups should have access to which Kyma resources.
 The default setup does not provide access to any.
 You need to model permissions using the [RBAC concept](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).